Join Here | Log In

 ~ Genetics affects whether you are likely to get sick from certain viruses.

-Staying Well During Virus Season
+Staying Well During Virus Season:

-No one enjoys getting sick—time off work, feeling terrible, and being confined to the couch with a box of tissues — it stinks!
+No one enjoys getting sick—time off work, feeling terrible, and being confined to the couch with a box of tissues.
+It stinks!

-Context: Viruses are everywhere, including your nose.
+Viruses are everywhere, including your nose.

+A 2015 study looked at how many respiratory viruses were found in Utah families.
 For an entire year, researchers swabbed noses and asked about symptoms weekly in 26 households (108 people).
-The results showed that 783 viral episodes were detected, with less than half of the viral episodes causing any symptoms.
-Viruses were detected in a quarter of the weekly samples, and almost everyone had a rhinovirus detection at some point during the year.
+The results showed that 783 viral episodes were detected over the year, with less than half of the viral episodes causing any symptoms.
+Viruses were detected in a quarter of the weekly samples, and almost everyone had a rhinovirus detection at some point during the year.[ref]

 The most common viruses causing symptoms were coronaviruses, human metapneumovirus, and influenza A. Bocavirus and rhinovirus detections were usually asymptomatic.
 Households with many young children had more viral infections.

 The study concluded that adolescents and adults had an average of 5 viral respiratory illnesses per year, but that most were asymptomatic.
 Children under the age of 5 were much more likely to have respiratory symptoms.
-(Anyone who has worked with children and wiped their noses all winter knows this.)

 Genetics: